Cast Iron Welding Tips with Muggy Weld 72 and 77 Rods

-YouTube user Brandon Lund wanted to weld cast iron so he simulated a crack on a dirty exhaust manifold.
+YouTube user Brandon Lund wanted to demonstrate cast iron welding tips, so he simulated a crack on a dirty exhaust manifold.
 Cast iron exhaust manifolds are sometimes difficult to weld due to cast iron’s brittle nature.
 Cast iron was developed as an alternative to wrought iron: cheaper but also inferior in tensile strength.
 Brandon used Muggy Weld 77 and 72 electrodes to weld his cast iron manifold.
 Muggy Weld cast iron electrodes do not require special pre-heating or cool down and this enables the user to make repairs without disassembling the cast iron part.

 To prepare the broken cast iron for welding, Brandon first used a grinder to expose the bare metal.
 He followed with a hand drill with a 3/16 drill bit to confine the crack.
 This will also prevent further cracking of the finished weld.
 Once the crack was contained, Brandon finished the prep.
 He beveled the cast iron with a disc grinder.